valery-judah/leetcode-python/topics/pattern_time-space-trade-off.md

 ---

 ## 17. Summary

-Anticipatory Indexing replaces right-side scans with a maintained summary \(S\).
+Anticipatory Indexing replaces right-side scans with a maintained summary $S$.
 Define the future workload, pick a sufficient summary, enforce the invariant, and prove amortized bounds.
-This is the standard lever to turn \(O(n^2)\) patterns into \(O(n)\) solutions in interview problems and beyond.
+This is the standard lever to turn $O(n^2)$ patterns into $O(n)$ solutions in interview problems and beyond.

 ---

 ## 18. Further Practice (LeetCode set)

 - 217 **Contains Duplicate** → set.
 - 1 **Two Sum** → dict.
 - 219 **Contains Nearby Duplicate** → sliding window + set.